Terbeche/search-engine/README.md

 # Portfolio

->This is a search engine
+>This is a search engine where we save the search terms entered by users, based on their IP addresses, and then perform analytics on these searches

 ## Screen shots